In All the Light Here Comes from

 a wide audience."

-GERALD MCFARLAND, Emeritus Professor
+GERALD MCFARLAND, Emeritus

-of History, UMass - Amherst
+UMass - Amherst

-"Robert T.
+"Robert T. McMaster's

-McMaster's biography of geologist Edward
+biography of geologist Edward Hitchcock, the

-Hitchcock, the third president of Amherst
+third president of Amherst College during the

-College during the mid-1800s and leading
+mid-1800s and leading authority on fossil

-authority on fossil footprints from the
+footprints from the Connecticut River valley,

-treatment of one of New England's leading
+marks a scholarly treatment of one of New

-figures at the forefront of science and
+England's leading figures at the forefront of

-religion during a time when geology was
+science and religion during a time when geology

-of the young republic.
+life of the young republic.
 Among other

 accomplishments, the book treats Hitchcock's